dabeaz/curio/docs/reference.rst

 Curio Reference Manual
 ======================

-This manual lists the basic functionality provided by curio.
+This manual describes the basic concepts and functionality provided by curio.

 Coroutines
 ----------

-Curio is mainly concerned with the execution of coroutines.
+Curio is solely concerned with the execution of coroutines.
 A coroutine is a function defined using ``async def``.
 For example::

     async def hello(name):